resolutio-ai/resolutio-ai/README.md

 C. Selection of arbiters from the NFT community

-D. evaluation of the case by arbiters
+D. Evaluation of the case by arbiters using Covalent API

 E. Voting